tafaramafemba/Leader_board/README.md

-# To-do-list
+# Leaderboard

-This is a to do list that allows the user to manage their daily tasks.
-Features included are setting, removing, checking and clearing tasks.
+> A leaderboard project made with webpack that fetches data from an API.

 ## Built With

 - HTML
 - CSS
 - Javascript
+- Git
 - Webpack

+## Live Demo (if available)

 ## Getting Started

-To get a local copy up and running follow these simple example steps:
+To get a local copy up and running follow these simple example steps.

-1. Click on the repository's link (https://github.com/tafaramafemba/To-do-list)
-2. Clone this repository into your personal Github account.
-Once this is complete, you will have access to the file locally.

 ### Prerequisites

-A Github account to clone the repository.
+Have latest LTS version of Node installed in your environment.

+### Setup

+Clone this repo into your local computer.

+### Install

+In your local root folder type 'npm install'

-### Deployment
+### Usage

-To deploy the site, the user will need to use Github Pages for this.
-The main branch can be used for this.
+Run npm start to start server in your browser.

 ## Authors